Discover the Love You Dream Of & Deserve

 - Has there been a breach between you, such as an affair?
 Do you wonder if you can ever trust your partner again?

-Work with a Certified Couples Counselor to get your relationship back on track!
+Work with a Certified Couples Counselor & Coach to get your relationship back on track!

-Glynis Sherwood is a graduate of the highly acclaimed Couples Institute in California
+Glynis Sherwood MEd is a Graduate of the highly acclaimed Couples Institute in California and

-Video Therapy & Counseling is available world wide
+Video Therapy & Coaching is available world wide

 Like most couples you probably started out your relationship with confidence and dreams of a satisfying life together.
-You had much in common that drew you to each other, and felt hopeful and excited as you got to know each other.
+You had much in common that drew you together, and felt hopeful and excited as you got to know each other.
 Your future looked bright and fulfilling.

 But over time, as you became aware of each other’s differences, your relationship has not felt so easy any more.
 You may wonder if you have fallen out of love, if your partner has changed, or even if you chose the wrong person.
 Whatever the issue may be, your joy at being together has been replaced by doubt, fear, distance and difficulty communicating.
 It may be hard to see what you have going for you as a couple, and if there is a way to deal with your differences and save your relationship.